fpscloud/Identity-Authentication/README.md

 You need to fill in your provided Credentials in the JS to successfully send requests to the server.

 For both the Customer side and Agent side you need to provide `apiUrl, apiVer, tenantID`.
-For Agent side, you need the API key as well.
+For Agent side, you need the `apiKey` as well.

 ```
 const apiUrl = '.....';